 2011VL Haarlem, Netherlands

 Treatment costs are determined by the Dutch Healthcare Authority [Nederlandse Zorgautoriteit, or NZa] and are adjusted every year.
-From the 1st of January 2022 you will receive an invoice after each session.
+You will receive an invoice after each session.

-Jolien Spoelstra works within the general mental health care [basis GGZ] and ‘contract-free’, which means she is deliberately not contracted by any insurer.
-In most cases though, psychological treatment will be completely or partially reimbursed by the insurer.
+Jolien Spoelstra works only within the general mental health care [basis GGZ] and ‘contract-free’, which means she is deliberately not contracted by any insurer.
+In some cases though, psychological treatment will be completely reimbursed and in many cases treatment is partially reimbursed.
+This depends on the insurance policy that you have (see below).
+With some insurers you will need a ‘consent statement’ [akkoordverklaring] to apply for reimbursement.

 In the case of ‘insured treatment’, there will have to be a DSM5 diagnosis of which treatment is reimbursed.
 Also, you will need a referral from your general practitioner, medical specialist, or a practitioner working in specialized mental health care [gespecialiseerde GGZ].